-Breastfeeding a baby with a cleft palate can work when the cleft is small or narrow.
+Breastfeeding a baby with a cleft palate may work when the cleft is very small or narrow.
 The breast needs to be held well into the area where there is palate so that the baby can get a good grip and work at the breast with the tongue.
 A baby born with a cleft palate will need help in achieving a good ‘latch on’.
 A nurse specialist will be able to help you with this.

 If your baby is unable to suckle at the breast before they have their palate repaired at 6-12 months, it is possible, with commitment, for them to taste and lick milk expressed onto the nipple and be fed with expressed breast milk by another feeding method.
 Any amount of breast milk is beneficial.

 For babies with a cleft palate, breast milk can be especially helpful as it does not irritate the delicate tissue in the nose and throat as much as formula milk and can help to reduce the risk of ear problems developing later on.

 There are a number of alternative methods, including cup and spoon feeding, and a supplemental nursing system.
 Many Cleft Teams have breast pumps available for hire which will allow you to express feed your baby.
 Talk to your midwife or Cleft Team about this, or get in touch with a CLAPA Parent Supporter to discuss your experiences.

 It is generally advised to take things a week at a time and review the situation regularly.

 General breastfeeding tips